-WHEREFORE, Plaintiffs pray that judgment be entered against Defendants on all claims and request that the Court award the following relief: A. Certifying this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure;
+WHEREFORE, Plaintiffs pray that judgment be entered against Defendants on all claims and request that the Court award the following relief:

-B. Declaring that the Plans failed to properly calculate and pay JSA benefits that are actuarially equivalent to the SLA, in violation of ERISA;

-C. Ordering Defendants to bring the Plans into compliance with ERISA, including, but not limited to, reforming the Plans to bring them into compliance with ERISA with respect to calculation of actuarially equivalent JSA benefits;

-D. Ordering Defendants to correct and recalculate JSA benefits that have been paid under the Plans;

-E. Ordering Defendants to provide an "accounting" of all prior payments of JSA benefits under the Plans to determine the proper amounts that should have been paid;

-F. Ordering Defendants to pay all benefits improperly withheld, including under the theories of surcharge and disgorgement;

-G. Ordering Defendants to disgorge any profits earned on amounts improperly withheld;

-H. Imposition of a constructive trust;
+- A. Certifying this action as a class action pursuant to Rule 23 of the Federal Rules of Civil Procedure; - B. Declaring that the Plans failed to properly calculate and pay JSA benefits that are actuarially equivalent to the SLA, in violation of ERISA; - C. Ordering Defendants to bring the Plans into compliance with ERISA, including, but not limited to, reforming the Plans with respect to calculating actuarially equivalent JSA benefits; - D. Ordering Defendants to correct and recalculate JSA benefits that have been paid under the Plans; - E. Ordering Defendants to provide an "accounting" of all prior payments of JSA benefits under the Plans to determine the proper amounts that should have been paid; - F. Ordering Defendants to pay all benefits improperly withheld, including under the theories of surcharge and disgorgement; - G. Ordering Defendants to disgorge any profits earned on amounts improperly withheld; - H. Imposition of a constructive trust;

+Case 1:20-cv-00460-TCB Document 28 Filed 03/10/20 Page 47 of 49